Where Do Resumes Come From, and Should We Still Use Them? (Part 1 of 3)

 - 1482: Leonardo da Vinci is credited with writing the first professional resume at age 30 (and the translation is more than worth a read.)

 - 1930-1940: Resumes were functional formalities that included height, weight, age, and religion.
-They were often used by employers to identify those who weren’t physically able to tackle hard labor, and they tended to facilitate bias in the hiring process.
+They were often used by employers to identify those who weren’t physically able to tackle hard labour, and they tended to facilitate bias in the hiring process.

 - 1950-1960: Resumes became an expected document for a jobseeker to submit, and began to paint a more detailed picture of the potential hire, including their interests beyond work.